br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 After two years of research, I was promoted to coordinate the operational logistics of the lab as lab manager.
 I worked with the other lab members to achieve numerous improvements to lab infrastructure and culture.
 I also encountered a new set of lab management pain points that could be addressed with better tech.

-<h3 class="no-anchor">Tech</h3>

 <img src="../img/gwg-meetup-20180324-mit.jpg" alt="Grow with Google meetup at MIT, March 24, 2018" class="img-thumbnail">

+<h3 class="no-anchor">Tech</h3> -->

+I previously worked as a molecular nutrition scientist.
 After realizing that better technology tools could address many of the most pressing needs in science and nutrition, I decided to build my computational skills.
 I chose web development because of the broad applicability and open-source nature of web programming.

 I considered various ways to learn, like code bootcamps or computer science grad school.
 I decided to put together a custom computing curriculum, focused on practical web development training from Udacity and Google.
 I have really enjoyed it.